spdx/spdx-3-model/serialization/json-ld.md

 ## Context File

-The SPDX organization provides a context file that is to be used universally for all SPDX JSON-LD files of a given SPDX version.
+The SPDX organization provides a global JSON-LD @context file that MUST be used universally for all SPDX JSON-LD files of a given SPDX version.
 The context is available under https://spdx.github.io/spdx-3-model/rdf/context.json (TODO: update the URL as soon as the context is publicly available) and should be included in serialized files on top-level via
 ```json